One Stop Shop (OSS).

 What is One Stop Shop (OSS)?

 The One Stop Shop (OSS) is a special scheme that allows you to file VAT returns for all your sales to consumers in other EU countries, through a single point of contact.
-Instead of registering for VAT in each separate EU country, you can use the OSS Scheme easily declare your foreign VAT to the Dutch tax authorities.
+Instead of registering for VAT in each separate EU country, you can use the OSS Scheme declare your foreign VAT easily to the Dutch tax authorities.
 This saves a lot of administration and makes international e-commerce a lot clearer.

 Which countries are covered by the OSS scheme?